marvin-j97/ptree/README.md

 console.log(root.get("0.age")); // -> 77
 ```

-If you try to set a value of an non-existing path, the object will be artificially extended.
+If you try to set a value of an non-existing key, the object will be artificially extended.

 ``` javascript
 const tree = new ptree({});